Optimal Status Update for Age of Information Minimization with an Energy Harvesting Source: Introduction

 \section{Introduction}

 Enabled by the widespread wireless communications and the proliferation of ultra-low power sensors, ubiquitous sensing has profoundly changed almost every aspect of our daily lives.
-In many applications, such as environment monitoring~\cite{WSNA/Mainwaring02}, vechicle tracking~\cite{Papadimitratos09}, sensors are deployed to monitor the status of sensing objects, and communicate the status information to a fusion center (FC).
-To keep track of the status, it is desirable to keep the status information at the FC as fresh as possible.
+In many applications, such as environment monitoring~\cite{WSNA/Mainwaring02}, vechicle tracking~\cite{Papadimitratos09}, sensors are deployed to monitor the status of sensing objects, and communicate the status information to a monitor.
+To keep track of the status, it is desirable to keep the status information at the monitor as fresh as possible.
 However, this is often constrained by limited physical resources, such as energy and bandwidth.
-In order to measure the freshness of the status updates at the FC, a metric called ``Age of Information'' (AoI) has been introduced in recent literature~\cite{infocom/KaulYG12}.
-Specifically, AoI is defined as the time that has elapsed since the last received update was generated.

-With this definition, AoI in various queueing systems has been analyzed, such as single-source single-server queues~\cite{infocom/KaulYG12}, the $M/M/1$ Last-Come First-Served (LCFS) queue with preemption in service~\cite{ciss/KaulYG12}, and the $M/M/1$ First-Come First-Served (FCFS) system with multiple sources~\cite{isit/YatesK12,YatesK16}.
-AoI with out-of-order packet delivery has been evaluated in \cite{isit/KamKE13, isit/KamKE14,tit/KamKNE16}.
-A related metric, Peak Age of Information (PAoI), is introduced in \cite{isit/CostaCE14}, and has been studied in \cite{isit/HuangM15,tit/CostaCE16}.
-In \cite{isit/BedewySS16}, Bedewy {\em et al} have identified the optimality properties of a Last Generated First Served (LGFS) service discipline when updates arrive out of order.
-Kam {\em et al} have shown that packet deadlines can improve AoI in \cite{isit/KamKNWE16}.
-AoI in the presence of errors has been evaluated in \cite{isit/ChenH16}, and LCFS with non-memoryless gamma-distributed service times has been investigated in \cite{isit/NajmN16}.
-With knowledge of the server state, Sun {\em et al} have studied the optimal status update policy in~\cite{infocom/SunUYKS16}.
+In order to measure the freshness of the status updates at the monitor, a metric called ``Age of Information'' (AoI) has been introduced to measure the timeliness of the status information in a network~\cite{infocom/KaulYG12}.
+Proposed for a node monitoring a system and sending time-stamped status updates to a destination, the metric has proved to be of fundamental importance for quantifying the freshness of information as it considers the time of generation of information in addition to network delivery delay.
+Specifically, at time $t$, the AoI in the system is defined as $t-U(t)$, where $U(t)$ is the time stamp of the latest received update packet at the destination, i.e., the time at which it was acquired at the source. \tcb{AoI is fundamentally different from standard network performance metrics, such as throughput and delay.
+Roughly speaking, to maximize the throughput of update packets in a system, source nodes should generate as many updates as possible and push them through the network.
+However, heavy traffic load may congest the network and lengthen the delivery time of each update packet, which essentially increases the age of each received update, thus increasing AoI in the system.
+Additionally, although the age of each update is closely related to the delay it experiences in the network, update packets that get stuck in a network may become outdated after fresher update packets arrive at the destination.
+Thus, conventional first-come first-served (FCFS) queue management protocols are no longer desirable.
+Last-come first-served (LCFS) or even dropping some aged packets may become more preferable.}